adrienkchan/CarCar/README.md

 1. AutomobileVO

-    - Value Object that represents the VIN, color, and year of the automobile model from Inventory microservice.
+    - Value Object that represents the VIN, color, and year of the automobile model which is polled from the Inventory microservice.

 2. Customer